eon01/DockerCheatSheet/README.md

 > This repository is trending on Github since some days now.
-Watch it, we will add many updates in future.
+Watch it, we will add many updates in the future.
 > Thank you for your support.

 # Installation